 Panasonic’s Android landline phone isn’t the first of its kind either.
-British Telco Company (BT) has a “Home SmartPhone S.” Otherwise known as the BT6500, this phone acts purely as a landline, but with Android features.
-It’s smart, but not mobile; users cannot place calls outside the home.
-Even without mobility, the benefits of the technology isn’t lost on users.
-It’s seen enough success that a myriad of other companies have followed suit with their own versions of smart landline phones.
+British Telco Company (BT) has a “Home SmartPhone S.” Otherwise known as the BT6500, this phone acts purely as a landline but with Android features.
+It’s smart but not mobile; users cannot place calls outside the home.
+Even without mobility, the benefits of the technology aren’t lost on users.
+It’s seen enough success that a myriad of other companies has followed suit with their own versions of smart landline phones.

-Fittingly, the look of the typical Android home phone resembles what it aims to achieve—the merging of a modern cell phone and an outdated land line.
-While the device clearly has the size and look of a smart mobile device, the design of the product is lacking a sleek modern touch (much like the outmoded landline).
+Fittingly, the look of the typical Android house phone resembles what it aims to achieve—the merging of a modern cell phone and an outdated landline.
+While the device clearly has the size and look of a smart mobile device, the design of the product lacks a sleek modern touch (much like the outmoded landline).
 This is likely to improve as the technology continues to catch on more and more.

 Now that the antiquated landline is no longer held back by its cumbersome history of cords and wires, these new smart home phones are giving the technology a dramatic boost in modernity.
 The only question is, is it too late to revive the landline and its outdated reputation?
 Only time will tell.